blockchainsllc/in3/src/bindings/java/README.md

-The Incubed Java client uses JNI in order to call native functions.
+The in3 Java client uses JNI in order to call native functions.
 But all the native-libraries are bundled inside the jar-file.
 This jar file ha **no** dependencies and can even be used standalone:

 like